quinnanya/dlcl204/dlcl204syllabus.md

 ### 2/12 - Project proposals returned w/ feedback

-## Thursday, February 14: Posters and DH and Communities: Disciplinary, DH, Identity (part 2)
+## Thursday, February 14: Posters and Communities: Disciplinary, DH, Identity (part 2)

 How do you actually go about creating a poster for an academic conference?